douglas-pires/javascript-chaining-methods/README.md

 ## Knowing `this` better

 I'm not going to cover all nuances of `this` in this article, but it will be good to introduce at least the whys.
-The keyword [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) can be often a nightmare to understand why things don't work when you expected them to 😅, and it doesn't matter how experienced you are, it can be tricky.
+The keyword [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) can often be a nightmare to understand why things don't work when you expect them to 😅, and it doesn't matter how experienced you are, it can be tricky.

 `This` will always point to the current `scope` or instance of anywhere it is called.
 Let's go for an example: